Centrebet

-CENTREBET was an Australian bookmaker licensed in the Northern Territory.
+Centrebet was an Australian bookmaker licensed in the Northern Territory.

+History

-CENTREBET originated from Alice Springs, Northern Territory and was the first bookmaker to be licensed in Australia in 1993 and the first bookmaker to go online in the Southern Hemisphere.
-CENTREBET was acquired by its biggest domestic rival, the SportOdds Group in 2003 for the sum of A$46.55 million.
-In 2005, SportOdds merged its CENTREBET, SportOdds.com and SuperOdds.co.uk businesses into one entity, known as CENTREBET.
-In 2006, the company listed on the Australian Stock Exchange.
+Centrebet originated from Alice Springs, Northern Territory and was the first bookmaker to be licensed in Australia in 1993 and the first bookmaker to go online in the Southern Hemisphere.
+Centrebet was acquired by its biggest domestic rival, the SportOdds Group, in 2003 for the sum of $47 million.
+In 2005, SportOdds merged its Centrebet, SportOdds.com and SuperOdds.co.uk businesses into one entity, known as Centrebet.
+In 2006, the company was listed on the Australian Securities Exchange.

-Centrebet was merged into competitor BetEasy as of August 13, 2018 and is no longer operating.
+In May 2011, Centrebet entered a scheme of arrangement with Sportingbet and was delisted on 1 September 2011.

+In 2017, the Centrebet brand was revived by William Hill Australia.
+In 2018, Centrebet was included in the merger of William Hill Australia with CrownBet to form BetEasy.